Q: Where is the Faculty of Science office located?

 Due to the COVID-19 pandemic, the Faculty of Science office is not open to students at this time.
 We hope to resume in-person advising in the near future!

 Q: Which departments/subject areas are under the Faculty of Science?

 The Faculty of Science encompasses several different departments, including:

 - Biological Sciences

 - Physics & Astronomy

 Other departments outside of the Faculty of Science also offer B.Sc.
 Major and/or Honours degrees through Science (for example, Actuarial Studies and Psychology).
-Additionally, the Faculty of Science offers many joint programs that include courses offered by more than one department; for example, Genetics, Biochemistry, Mathematics-Economics, Statistics-Actuarial, Applied Mathematics-Computer Science, and more!
+Additionally, the Faculty of Science offers many joint programs that include courses offered by more than one department; for example, Genetics, Biochemistry, Data Science, Mathematics-Economics, Statistics-Actuarial, Applied Mathematics-Computer Science, and more!